 This can be a huge motivator and no longer will you be lumped into some of those dismal statistics about money.

-You are probably thinking, “Well duh, just starting paying yourself first!
+You are probably thinking, “Well duh, just starting putting money in your personal accounts first!
 It’s in the phrase!”
 But as simple as that might be, there are a few tips and steps to ensure you are successful.

 Like any part of good personal finance management, you should understand your monthly expenses.
-This lets you see how much per month you actually have to save before you get started blindly.
+This lets you see how much per month you actually have to save before you get started.

 This can help you see where you might be able to cut expenses to save more and the exact amount left you can divvy up in your “pay yourself first” plan.